Quantum sensing with a spin ensemble in a two-dimensional material

 \subsection{Probing and Characterizing a 2D Quantum Sensor}

 Our quantum sensing platform consists of an ensemble of negatively charged boron vacancies, $V_B^-$, implanted into a 2D hBN lattice (Extended Data Fig.~\ref{fig:setup}).
+While our system consists of multiple hBN layers with a total thickness of $\approx$10 nm, we approximate it as a set of uncoupled stacked 2D lattices, given the boron vacancy density and inter-defect interaction strength (Methods).
 Within the crystalline host, the $V_B^-$ defect is surrounded by boron and nitrogen atoms, both of which possess nuclear spins.
 The nitrogen atoms in our sample are isotopically engineered to $^{15}$N with a nuclear spin of $1/2$ (Methods)~\cite{gong2024isotope, clua2023isotopic}.
 Such a single defect, surrounded by many nuclear spins in the bath, is prototypical of a central spin system.
 In particular, the three nearest-neighbor nitrogen atoms interact independently with the central $V_B^-$ defect via the hyperfine interaction (Fig.~\ref{fig:Fig2}a).

 Similar to NV centers in diamond, the boron-vacancy center is an optically addressable defect whose ground-state (GS) manifold comprises an effective spin-1 system with three magnetic sublevels, $\{\ket{0}, \ket{-1}, \ket{+1}\}$, where the nearly degenerate $\ket{\pm 1}$ states are split from the $\ket{0}$ state by a quantizing, zero-field splitting (ZFS) of $D/2\pi \approx 3.65$~GHz (Fig.~\ref{fig:Fig2}b)~\cite{liu2025temperature}.
-The spin population in the GS manifold can be efficiently polarized via optical pumping, manipulated with microwave driving (Extended Data Fig.~\ref{fig:rabi}), and read out through spin-state-dependent photoluminescence detection (Methods)~\cite{lee2025intrinsic}.
+The spin population in the GS manifold can be efficiently polarized via optical pumping, manipulated with microwave driving, and read out through spin-state-dependent photoluminescence detection (Extended Data Fig.~\ref{fig:rabi}, Methods)~\cite{lee2025intrinsic}.

-Importantly, by applying an external magnetic field at an angle $\theta$ relative to the surface normal of the 2D hBN lattice, the bare spin-1 eigenstates can be transformed into a tunable basis parameterized by $\theta$: $\{\ket{E_1(\theta)}, \ket{E_2(\theta)}, \ket{E_3(\theta)}\}$ (Fig.~\ref{fig:Fig2}b).
-Crucially, these engineered eigenstates exhibit $\theta$-dependent sensitivities to distinct components of the hyperfine Hamiltonian as well as to different types of external noise, thereby providing a systematic means to uncover the microscopic mechanisms that govern both coherent and incoherent interactions in a central spin system.
+Importantly, by applying an external magnetic field at an angle $\theta$ relative to the surface normal of the lattice, the bare spin-1 eigenstates can be transformed into a tunable basis parameterized by $\theta$: $\{\ket{E_1(\theta)}, \ket{E_2(\theta)}, \ket{E_3(\theta)}\}$ (Fig.~\ref{fig:Fig2}b).
+Crucially, these engineered eigenstates exhibit $\theta$-dependent sensitivities to distinct components of the hyperfine Hamiltonian as well as to different types of external noise, providing a systematic means to uncover the microscopic mechanisms that govern both coherent and incoherent interactions in a central spin system.